C H U R C H R E F O R M S E R I E S

 “Who shall separate us from the love of Christ?
 Shall tribulation, or distress, or persecution, or famine, or nakedness, or danger, or sword?
 As it is written, ‘For your sake we are being killed all the day long; we are regarded as sheep to be slaughtered.’
 No, in all these things we are more than conquerors through him who loved us.”
 Romans 8:35,36

 b) Concerning sicknesses, the prayer that heals usually follows a confession of sins.
-For more details see The Miracle of Healing
+For more details see Of Healing and Miracles.

 “Therefore confess your sins to one another, and pray for one another, that you may be healed.
 The prayer of a righteous man has great power in its effects.
 And the prayer of faith shall save the sick, and the Lord shall raise him up; and if he have committed sins, they shall be forgiven him.”
 James 5:14-15